-PROC (Protein C (Inactivator Of Coagulation Factors Va And VIIIa)) is a Protein Coding gene.
-Diseases associated with PROC include thrombophilia due to protein c deficiency, autosomal dominant and thrombophilia due to protein c deficiency, autosomal recessive.
-Among its related pathways are Signaling by GPCR and Regulation of actin cytoskeleton.
-GO annotations related to this gene include calcium ion binding and serine-type endopeptidase activity.
-An important paralog of this gene is HP.
+PROC (Protein C, Inactivator Of Coagulation Factors Va And VIIIa) is a Protein Coding gene.
+Diseases associated with PROC include Thrombophilia Due To Protein C Deficiency, Autosomal Recessive and Thrombophilia Due To Protein C Deficiency, Autosomal Dominant.
+Among its related pathways are Complement and coagulation cascades and Metabolism of proteins.
+Gene Ontology (GO) annotations related to this gene include calcium ion binding and peptidase activity.
+An important paralog of this gene is F7.

 UniProtKB/Swiss-Prot for PROC Gene